List of Coronation Street characters introduced in 1961: Bill Gregory

 Bill Gregory is a recurring character played by actor Jack Watson between 1961 and 1984.
 Navy officer Bill first appears when he meets up with old friend Len Fairclough (Peter Adamson), who he served with in the war.
 Len introduces Bill to his friends and neighbours on Coronation Street, including his best friend Elsie Tanner (Patricia Phoenix).
 Bill and Elsie are quickly caught up in a love affair, with Bill neglecting to tell her that he is married — but the affair ends abruptly when Elsie receives a poison pen letter warning her against it.
 She decides to end it with Bill to save complicating her pending divorce from Arnold Tanner (Frank Crawshaw).
 In reality, actor Jack Watson had to leave his role without any on-screen resolve, due to the Equity actor's strike of 1961.

 With Elsie's divorce finalised, Bill returns in July 1962 to pick up where they left off and learns Len is close to beating him to it, having spent a lot of time with Elsie.
 Bill warns Len off but Len insists they are just friends.
 Ena Sharples (Violet Carson) later discovers Bill writing to his wife Phyllis, and tells Len he must inform Elsie.
 Believing his excuses that they are separating, Len decides to keep quiet, so Ena tells Elsie herself.
 After confronting him, Bill tells Elsie that he is separated, but when Phyllis turns up Bill is forced to make his choice.
-Elsie tells him she can not make up his mind for him, and so he leaves with Phyllis to give their marriage another chance.
+Elsie tells him she cannot make up his mind for him, and so he leaves with Phyllis to give their marriage another chance.